 Frequently Asked Questions

-A PET scan is repeated to monitor treatment response, check for cancer recurrence, track disease progression, or reassess staging.
-Diseases change over time, and repeat scans provide updated information that helps doctors adjust treatment plans accordingly.
+A PET scan is repeated to monitor treatment response, check for cancer recurrence, track disease progression, or reassess cancer staging.
+Diseases change over time — a scan taken 3 months into chemotherapy tells your oncologist something completely different from the initial staging scan.
+Repeat scans provide the updated information needed to keep treatment decisions current and accurate.

-On average, cancer patients receive 3-5 PET-CT scans during diagnosis, treatment, and early follow-up.
-However, this varies widely based on cancer type and stage.
-Some patients need only 2-3 scans, while others with complex cases might require more over several years.
+On average, cancer patients receive 3–5 PET CT scans during diagnosis, active treatment, and early follow-up.
+This varies significantly based on cancer type, stage, and treatment complexity.
+Some patients with straightforward cases need only 2–3 scans.
+Others with complex, advanced, or recurrent cancers may require more over several years of monitoring.
+Your oncologist will discuss the expected scan schedule at the start of your treatment plan.